liferay/liferay-docs/discover/portal/articles/100-web-experience-management/05-organizing-content-with-tags-and-categories/03-targeted-vocabularies.markdown

 A third feature of vocabularies and categories is that every vocabulary has its own separated entry.
-These entries appear in the Categorization section of the form for editing an asset and they allow users to easily select appropriate categories for that asset.
+These entries appear in the Categorization section of the form for editing an asset, and they allow users to easily select appropriate categories for that asset.

 ![Figure 3: Vocabularies have their own entries, making it easy to select available categories.](../../../images/separated-entries.png)

 It's important to use tags and categories with all your content, so that content is easier for users to find.

-Now that your content is categorized and tagged, you'll learn how to define content relationships next.
+Next, you'll learn how to geo-locate assets.